 What’s the difference between a Router and a Modem?

 As we’ve said, routers move data packets around the network and out to the internet.
-But Modem and routers are often used interchangeably, so what is the difference.
+But Modems and routers are often used interchangeably, so what is the difference?

 A Modem is there to give you internet access.

 A Modem mainly takes the data packets from your network and transfers them from Ethernet to electric currents so they can be quickly transferred around the internet, either by cable or satellite.

 Routers often act as the first line of security for your network.
 Most routers have firmware installed, which keeps them updated on the latest security threats, and can attempt to detect them before they cause damage.

 Some come with built-in firewalls which help detect incoming threats from the internet.

 Most routers that offer WiFi will have built-in security to prevent outsiders from hacking your WiFi signals.

 Some routers offer protection such as content filtering and parental controls to stop users from accessing materials they shouldn’t.